Miami Motorcycle Accident Attorneys

 The reality is that motorists do not follow traffic rules as strictly as they should, which is the primary cause of motorcycle accidents.
 For example, many drivers fail to indicate lane switches using proper turn signals.
 Motorcyclists often pass cars; however, they are at risk of getting hit when a driver randomly changes lanes without using a turn signal.

-A motorcyclist may be passing a car next to its rear tire.
-If the motorist puts their signal on, a motorcyclist would be alerted to the motorist’s intention of trying to come into their lane.
-However, if a driver decides to change lanes without flipping on their turn signal, they could end up catching a motorcyclist off-guard.
+A motorcyclist may pass a car next to its rear tire.
+If the motorist puts their signal on, a motorcyclist would be alerted to the motorist’s intention of trying to move.
+However, if a driver decides to move without flipping on their turn signal, they could end up catching a motorcyclist off-guard.
 This will result in a motorcyclist getting sideswiped by the vehicle.

 The crucial step, which every motorist must take in ensuring a safe lane change, is looking over the shoulder to check their blind spot.

-When a motorist is driving down a highway, changing lanes to get the fastest routes, motorcyclists can quickly end up in another vehicle’s blind spot.
+When a motorist is driving down a highway, changing lanes, motorcyclists can quickly end up in another vehicle’s blind spot.
 If a motorist fails to look over their shoulder before changing lanes, a motorcyclist is bound to go unseen if he or she is in the motorist’s blind spot.
-This will result in a high-speed accident that can severely endanger the life of a motorcyclist.
+This will result in a high-speed accident that can endanger the life of a motorcyclist.